A walking tour following pilgrimage and historical rural trails in west Shikoku.

 Ozu once flourished as a major centre of candle wax production.
 This industry is long gone but the wealth it once generated is apparent in the genteel historic townscape, which through sensitive restoration and repurposing of buildings is bringing new life to the community.

 We leisurely explore Ozu including visits to the exquisite Garyu Sanso, a traditional villa, tea house and gardens, and Ozu’s castle, which towers over the town.
-From Ozu we ride a local train to Matsuyama, where we stay in the city’s Dogo Onsen district, which is famed for its onsen hot spring baths.
+From Ozu our private-hire vehicle takes us to Matsuyama,where we stay in the city’s Dogo Onsen district, which is famed for its onsen hot spring baths.
 Our final evening meal of the tour is another sumptuous dinner.

 Accommodation: Modern Japanese inn with onsen hot spring baths.